pharo-mooc/OOProgrammingMooc/README.md

 # Welcome

-This repository is the lecture associated with the book "Learning Object-Oriented Programming and Design with TDD in Pharo" by Stéphane Ducasse.
+This repository is the lecture entitled: "Learning Object-Oriented Programming and Design" associated with the book "Learning Object-Oriented Programming, Design and TDD with Pharo" by Stéphane Ducasse.
 You can find the PDF on the github repository
 [https://github.com/SquareBracketAssociates/LearningOOPWithPharo](https://github.com/SquareBracketAssociates/LearningOOPWithPharo).

-# Web
+# Website of the OOP Mooc
 The web page of the lecture is available at [https://squarebracketassociates.github.io/OOProgrammingMooc/](https://squarebracketassociates.github.io/OOProgrammingMooc/)

 # Slides
 You can use all the slides in your own lecture.